Associated Therapies

 Moxibustion, Gua Sha, Cupping, Sound Therapy, Aromatherapy and more

-Associated therapy is when more then one method is used in conjunction with the main choice of treatment, this is quite common
+Associated therapy is when more than one method is used in conjunction with the main choice of treatment, this is quite common – for example acupuncture and moxibustion.

 Moxibustion feels like sunshine on the body.
 It is used to promote.